jno3/jno3.github.io/writeups/bashed.md

 ![bashed 1](./images/bashed-1.png)

 So it is about a web shell that can be uploaded to a website AND it was tested in the current website... it would be very convenient for me if this file was still accessible, right?
-I then click o the pink arrow to see what else I can get from this, and I get sent to http://10.10.10.68/single.html that looks like:
+I then click o the pink arrow to see what else I can get from this and I get sent to http://10.10.10.68/single.html that looks like:

 ![bashed 2](./images/bashed-2.png)